Innovative Phase II study design of Glutaminylcyclase Inhibitor PQ912 in early Alzheimer’s disease

-HALLE/SAALE, Germany, 05 January 2016 – Probiodrug AG (“Probiodrug”, Euronext: PBD), a biopharmaceutical company developing novel therapeutic solutions to treat Alzheimer’s disease, announces that the company is scheduled to attend the following conferences:
+HALLE (SAALE), Germany, 04 January 2017 – Probiodrug AG (“Probiodrug”, Euronext: PBD), a biopharmaceutical company developing novel therapeutic solutions to treat Alzheimer’s disease, announces that the company is scheduled to attend the following conferences:

-Dr Konrad Glund, CEO, and Dr Hendrik Liebers, CFO, will be attending the conference
+Dr Konrad Glund, CEO, Dr Hendrik Liebers, CFO, and Dr Inge Lues, CDO, will be attending the conference

 Dr Konrad Glund, CEO, will be attending the conference and hosting meetings